Allied intervention in the Russian Civil War: Revolution

 Kornilov attempted to set up a military dictatorship by staging a coup.
 He had the support of the British military attaché in Petrograd, Brigadier-General Alfred Knox, and Kerensky accused Knox of producing pro-Kornilov propaganda.
 Kerensky also claimed that Lord Milner, a member of the British War Cabinet, wrote him a letter expressing support for Kornilov.
 A British armoured-car squadron commanded by Oliver Locker-Lampson, and dressed in Russian uniforms participated in the failed coup.
 The October Revolution of led to the overthrow of Kerensky's provisional government and to the Bolsheviks assuming power.

 According to William Henry Chamberlin, "A few weeks after the Bolshevik Revolution, on December 23, 1917, an Anglo-French convention had been concluded in Paris, regulating the future operations of British and French forces on Russian territory.
 This convention defined as a British 'zone of influence' the Cossack regions, the territory of the Caucasus, Armenia, Georgia and Kurdistan, while the French zone was to consist of Bessarabia, Ukraine and Crimea.
-There was a certain economic background for this convention; British investment predominated in the Caucasian oil-fields, while the French were more interested in the coal and iron mines of Ukraina."
+There was a certain economic background for this convention; British investment predominated in the Caucasian oil-fields, while the French were more interested in the coal and iron mines of Ukraine."

 Russia exits the war

 In early 1918, forces of the Central Powers invaded Russia, occupying extensive territory, and threatening to capture Moscow and to impose pliant regimes.
 Lenin wanted to negotiate with Germany, but failed to get approval from his council until late February.
 In a desperate attempt to end the war, as promised in their slogan 'Peace, Bread, Land', the Russian Soviet Federative Socialist Republic signed the Treaty of Brest-Litovsk (3 March 1918), ending the bloodshed.
 The Allied Powers felt betrayed and turned against the new regime, aiding its "White" enemies and landing troops to prevent Russian supplies from reaching Germany.
-According to historian Spencer Tucker, the Allies believed the Bolsheviks wouldn't provide an orderly enough regime to stand up to German domination.
+According to historian Spencer C. Tucker, the Allies believed the Bolsheviks wouldn't provide an orderly enough regime to stand up to German domination.
 "With Brest-Litovsk, the spectre of German domination in Eastern Europe threatened to become reality, and the Allies now began to think seriously about military intervention."

 The perception of betrayal removed whatever reservations the Allied Powers had about overthrowing the Bolsheviks.
 According to William Henry Chamberlin, even before Brest-Litovsk, "Downing Street contemplated a protectorate over the Caucasus and the Quai d'Orsay over Crimea, Bessarabia and Ukraine" and began negotiating deals for funding White generals to bring them into being.
 R. H. Bruce Lockhart and another British agent and a French official in Moscow tried to organize a coup that would overthrow the Bolshevik regime.
 They were dealing with double agents and were exposed and arrested.
 French and British support for the Whites was also motivated by a desire to protect the assets they had acquired through extensive investment in Tsarist Russia.